mpsanchis/flash-qc/README.md

 - Showing lists of public decks which can be added to your UserLibrary.
 - Allow to open cards templates in json edit mode.
 - Allows to configure decks:
   - Deck Recall Algorithm Parameters
   - Deck Parent tracking (autodownload updated cards from source)
 - See and insert comments for public decks.
 - Suggest changes on public decks.

-### The responsabilities of flash-qc backend are as follows:
+### The responsabilities of flash-qc backend are as follows

 - On request, extract the next ideal card for the user from a given deck, or from a filtered deck, based on a recall algorithm.
-- Store the success-failre on cards, given by flash-qc front
+- Store the success-failure on cards, given by flash-qc front
 - Disponiblizes a HTTP API for communication with flash-qc.
 - Generate statistics for users.
 - In the event of a new training session, the backend informs how many cards of each deck have to be evaluated by the user.